greenbone/gvm-tools/docs/scripting.rst

 .. versionchanged:: 2.0

-Scripting of :term:`GMP (Greenbone Management Protocol) <GMP>` and :term:`OSP (Open Scanner Protocol) <OSP>` via :program:`gvm-script` or interactively via :program:`gvm-pyshell` is based on the `python-gvm`_ library.
+Scripting of :term:`Greenbone Management Protocol (GMP) <GMP>` and :term:`Open Scanner Protocol (OSP) <OSP>` via :program:`gvm-script` or interactively via :program:`gvm-pyshell` is based on the `python-gvm`_ library.
 Please take a look at `python-gvm`_ for further details about the API.

-.. note:: By convention, scripts using :term:`GMP` are called *GMP scripts* and are files with a :file:`.gmp` ending.
+.. note:: By convention, scripts using :term:`GMP` are called *GMP scripts* and are files with the ending :file:`.gmp`.
 Accordingly, *OSP scripts* with the ending :file:`.osp` are using :term:`OSP`.
 Technically both protocols could be used in one single script file.

-The following sections are using the same example as in :ref:`XML scripting <xml_scripting>` where we assume that an Intrusion Detection System is in use that monitors the systems in the DMZ and immediately discovers new systems and unusual TCP ports not used up until now.
+The following sections are using the same example as it was used in :ref:`XML Scripting <xml_scripting>` where it was assumed that an Intrusion Detection System (IDS) that monitors the systems in the Demilitarized Zone (DMZ) and immediately discovers new systems and unusual, new TCP ports is in use.
 The IDS will provide the IP address of a new system to the GMP script.

-We start with defining the function to be called when the script is started.
-For this, we add the following code to a file named :file:`scan-new-system.gmp`.
+1. Define the function that should be called when the script is started by adding the following code to a file named :file:`scan-new-system.gmp`:

 .. code-block:: python3

   if __name__ == '__gmp__':
     main(gmp, args)

-This ensures the script is only called when being run as a GMP script.
-The :dfn:`gmp` and :dfn:`args` variables are provided by :program:`gvm-cli` or :program:`gvm-pyshell`. :dfn:`args` contains arguments for the script, e.g. the username and password for the GMP connection.
-Most important for our example script, it contains the argv property with the list of additional script specific arguments.
+→ The script is only called when being run as a GMP script.
+The :dfn:`gmp` and :dfn:`args` variables are provided by :program:`gvm-cli` or :program:`gvm-pyshell`. :dfn:`args` contains arguments for the script, e.g., the user name and password for the GMP connection.
+The most important aspect about the example script is that it contains the :dfn:`argv` property with the list of additional script specific arguments.
 The :dfn:`gmp` variable contains a connected and authenticated instance of a `Greenbone Management Protocol class
 <https://python-gvm.readthedocs.io/en/latest/api/protocols.html#gvm.protocols.gmpv7.Gmp>`_.

-The main function begins with the following code lines:
+2. The main function begins with the following code lines:

 .. code-block:: python3